MatrixAINetwork/MATRIX_AI/README.md

 - Complete the detailed design on fault-tolerance VMs against overflow vulnerabilities;

 - Complete the code merging of safe contract upgrade funtionality;

+- Refine the classifications as well as definitions of vulnerabilities supported by fault-tolerance VMs.